Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Implementation of the MPC solver

-This implementation of MPCT leads to solution times comparable to those of the standard MPC equivalent formulation, that is, without the artificial reference and soft constraints; see \cite{Gracia_MPCT_solver_24, Gracia_LCSS_24} for further details.
+thus providing an explicit expression for updating~$v^{l+1}$ thanks to the specific structure of $\gamma_\beta$.
+As a result, this implementation of MPCT leads to solution times comparable to those of the standard MPC equivalent formulation, that is, without the artificial reference and soft constraints; see \cite{Gracia_MPCT_solver_24, Gracia_LCSS_24} for further details.

-To further improve the performance of the algorithm, we employ a simple warm-start procedure that initializes the ADMM variables $v$ and $\lambda$.
+To further improve the performance of the algorithm, a simple warm-start procedure that initializes the ADMM variables $v$ and $\lambda$ is employed.
 In particular, the initial values $v^0$ and $\lambda^0$ at sample time $k$ are taken, respectively, as the optimal solutions $v^*$ and $\lambda^*$ obtained at sample time $k-1$, shifted $n+m+n_{h}$ positions forward.
-As this method does not determine the last $n+m+n_{h}$ components of $v^0$ and $\lambda^0$, we simply copy these components from $v^*$ and $\lambda^*$ obtained at $k-1$, respectively.
+As this method does not determine the last $n+m+n_{h}$ components of $v^0$ and $\lambda^0$, these are simply copied from those of~$v^*$ and~$\lambda^*$ obtained at $k-1$, respectively.